 - Young people with mental health challenges understand and manage their conditions and behaviors.

-- Families understand mental health challenges and help members live productive lives.
+- Families understand mental health challenges and help young people live productive lives.

 - Communities offer meaningful opportunities and appropriate support to young people with mental health challenges and their families.